5 things Congress could do on guns

-Washington (CNN)The issue of gun control always comes up in Congress after a mass shooting in the US -- but there hasn't been any major gun reform laws in more than two decades.
+Washington (CNN)The issue of gun control always comes up in Congress after a mass shooting in the US -- but there haven't been any major gun reform laws in more than two decades.

-President Donald Trump has suggested he's open to gun reform laws, and started a discussion about what lawmakers can do to address the concern of mass shootings in the US after he announced his support to ban bump stocks.
+President Donald Trump has suggested he's open to new gun control laws, and started a discussion about what lawmakers can do to address the concern of mass shootings in the US after he announced his support to ban bump stocks.

 Congress, which is back in session next week, is likely to address the issue of gun reform next.